Pharmacy Technician Certificate Course with 80-Hour Clinical Externship

 Pharmacy Technicians - Employment & Education

 Pharmacy Technicians may work in retail pharmacies, mail order pharmacies, home infusion pharmacies, long term care facilities, hospitals, clinics, pharmacy benefit managers and large industrial complexes.
-The demand for Pharmacy Technicians continues to grow with demand expected to increase substantially through 2014.
+The demand for Pharmacy Technicians continues to grow.
+Employment of Pharmacy Technicians is expected to grow 20 percent from 2012 to 2022.
 This high demand is the result of the constant availability of new drugs, the national shortage of registered pharmacists, the establishment of certified pharmacy technicians and the aging population.

 Students should have taken math and science in high school.
 A high school diploma or GED is required to sit for the PTCB exam.

-This comprehensive 50 hour program will prepare students to work as a pharmacy technician in a retail or other pharmacy setting and to take the Pharmacy Technician Certification Boards PTCB exam.
+This comprehensive, 50-hour course will prepare students to work as a pharmacy technician in a retail or other pharmacy setting and to take the Pharmacy Technician Certification Board's PTCB exam.

-Course content includes: pharmacy medical terminology, the history of pharmacy, the pharmacy practice in multiple environments, pharmacy calculations and measurements, reading and interpreting prescriptions and defining drugs by generic and brand names.
-Through classroom lecture and hands on labs, students will review dosage calculations, drug classifications, the top 200 drugs, I.V. flow rates, sterile compounding, dose conversions, aseptic technique, the handling of sterile products, total parental nutrition (TPN), dispensing of prescriptions, inventory control and billing and reimbursement.
+Course content includes: pharmacy sterile compounding, dose conversions, aseptic technique, the handling of sterile products, total parenteral nutrition (TPN), dispensing of prescriptions, inventory control and billing and reimbursement.

 PTCB Detailed Course Information: